Reconstruction of 3D Porous Media From 2D Slices: Introduction

 \section{Introduction}

 Transport processes in soils or other porous media strongly depend on their structure.
 The necessity of modeling such type of processes appears in many practical engineering applications, such as hydrogeology, underground mining, petroleum exploitation, and contaminant cleanup.
-Digital Rock Physics (DRP) technology \cite{andra2013digital_1, andra2013digital_2, blunt2013pore, koroteev2014direct} is becoming an essential part of reservoir rock characterization workflows nowadays.
-Water and hydrocarbon production industries actively use DRP technology for getting the insights on the mechanisms of complex fluid movement in a porous space of a reservoir rock \cite{berg2017industrial}.
+Digital Rock Physics (DRP) technology \cite{andra2013digital_1, andra2013digital_2, blunt2013pore, koroteev2014direct, orlov2021different, ebadi2021nonlinear} is becoming an essential part of reservoir rock characterization workflow nowadays.
+Water and hydrocarbon production industries actively use DRP technology for getting insights on the mechanisms of complex fluid movement in a porous space of a reservoir rock \cite{berg2017industrial}, including the rocks with unresolved porous space \cite{ebadi2021strengthening}.
 The technology aims at the calculation of various physical properties of a rock sample based on its digital representation.
 The list of properties can include storage properties such as porosity, open porosity, connected porosity, fractional porosity etc; transport properties such as permeability, relative phase permeability, capillary pressure; electromagnetic properties such as formation factor, dielectric permittivity, magnetic and electric permeability etc; elastic coefficients; geomechanical constants; characteristics of NMR response and responses to other good logging signals \cite{evseev2015coupling}.

-Digitalization of a rock sample \cite{andra2013digital_1, blunt2013pore, koroteev2017method, chauhan2016processing} typically covers selection of a set of representative core plugs (30mm or 1-inch scale) and drilling out some miniplugs from them (1 to 10 mm scale); X-ray micro-computed tomography ($\mu$CT) scanning of the miniplugs; processing the grayscale 3D $\mu$CT images for distinguishing between minerals and void pores (segmentation).
+Digitalization of a rock sample \cite{andra2013digital_1, blunt2013pore, koroteev2017method, chauhan2016processing, sidorenko2021deep} typically covers selection of a set of representative core plugs (30mm or 1-inch scale) and drilling out some miniplugs from them (1 to 10 mm scale); X-ray microcomputed tomography ($\mu$CT) scanning of the miniplugs; processing the grayscale 3D $\mu$CT images for distinguishing between minerals and void pores (segmentation).
 In more complicated cases, when the rock samples have the significant amount of pores with submicron sizes, digitalization may be supplemented by 2D imaging of a nm resolution (e.g., with a scanning electron microscope, SEM) for understanding the features of the submicron features.